azulzaietz/gcc-conversational_ai_analytics/infra-as-code/README.md

 If `ccai_insights_project_id` is equal to `project_id` then terraform with work as if it is one single project.
 Otherwise it will create a service account for the CCAI project where it will be deployed separately.

 ## Start testing
-**Prerequisites:**
-- Ingested filenames should follow this structure `[mm_dd_yyyy]/[10-digit phone number] [case manager email] [hh_mm_ss AM/PM].[file extension]` Any other additional metadata in the filename should be separated by a space and not any other special characters.
-Example: `9_27_2024/1112325589 by email@insmed.com @ 12_18_29 AM.wav`

 **Execution:**
 - Cloud Function is triggered through an EventArc when a `google.cloud.storage.object.v1.finalized` event occurs.
-To start testing, send a **dual-channel** audio file to the trigger bucket `insmed-five9-audio-files.*`.
+To start testing, send a **dual-channel** audio file to the trigger bucket `five9-audio-files.*`.
 This will trigger the cloud function to change the audio file format to a supported format by Cloud Speech and upload the conversation into CCAI, each conversation will have their ID and Cloud Storage audio blob associated.

 If any input file is located in a different bucket, they could be transferred through gsutil with the following command: